maturanodc/bigmouth/README.md

   Dimitri Maturano, [dimitricm@insper.edu.br](mailto:dimitricm@insper.edu.br), April 11th, 2025

 The following file details where data for the replication of Bigmouth Strikes Again can be acquired.
 All data is public.
 Once in the appropriate folders, simply execute Stata and R scripts in order.
-Final data and complete code can be found in [my github](https://github.com/maturanodc/bigmouth/).
+Final data can be found [here](https://doi.org/10.7910/DVN/LNZX0T).

 ## Glossary
 `/bsa/`: Main folder.
-Github zip should be extracted here.
+Github zip and final data should be extracted here.
 In scripts, `Z:/Arquivos IFB/Paper - Covid Bolsonaro/`

 `/cen/`: Census folder.
 2010 Census Microdata should be extracted here.
 In scripts, `Z:/Arquivos IFB/Censos Demográficos/Censo 2010/Dados/`